-Capital Gains Tax rules currently differ for business assets, where sellers can potentially benefit from entrepreneurs’ relief (now called ‘business assets disposal relief’).
-In this case, qualifying business assets are subject to CGT of just 10% on the first £1 million of capital gains of your lifetime.
-Any profits greater than £1 million would face a Capital Gains Tax rate of 20% for higher and additional rate taxpayers.
+Capital gains tax rules currently differ for business assets, where sellers can potentially benefit from entrepreneurs’ relief (now called ‘business assets disposal relief’).
+In this case, qualifying business assets are subject to CGT of just 10% on the first £1 million of capital gains during your lifetime.
+Any profits greater than £1 million would face a capital gains tax rate of 20% for higher and additional rate taxpayers.

 CGT rates are determined by your rate of income tax.
 Currently, basic rate income tax payers are those with annual income of less than £50,270.
 But some basic rate income tax payers could make taxable capital gains that push them beyond this basic rate threshold, as chargeable capital gains are added to income for tax purposes.
-So taxpayers would pay Capital Gains Tax to HMRC at 10% on non-property gains that fall within the £50,270 tax threshold and at 20% for gains that exceed £50,270.
+So taxpayers would pay capital gains tax to HMRC at 10 per cent on non-property gains that fall within the £50,270 tax threshold and at 20 per cent for gains that exceed £50,270.
 Scottish taxpayers should use UK tax bands for calculating their CGT liability.

 Transaction costs and improvements

 While you can be taxed on capital gains, you can offset these if you make capital losses.
-So if, for example, you made a £10,000 loss on the sale of a painting, this would more than offset the profit from the sale of the sculpture in the example above, which means you could have no Capital Gains Tax to pay HMRC overall.
-In fact, you can even use losses from previous tax years to offset current capital gains, and there is no limit as to how many years you go back.
-Moreover, losses don’t have to be reported immediately: you can claim for your loss up to four years after the end of the tax year in which the asset was sold or otherwise disposed of.
+So if, for example, you made a £25,000 loss on the sale of a painting, this would more than offset the profit from the sale of the sculpture in the example above, which means you could have no capital gains tax to pay to HMRC overall.
+In fact, you can even use losses you’ve reported from previous tax years to offset current capital gains, and there is no limit as to how many years you go back.
+Moreover, losses don’t have to be reported immediately: you can report your loss up to four years after the end of the tax year in which the asset was sold or otherwise disposed of.

 Shares in the same company